daixtrose/cplusplus-primer-talks/talks/polymorphism/presentation.md

 ## Omitted in this talk

-All possibilities how to apply concepts to **classes**.
-Nicolai Josuttis has you covered.
+- I do present information on how to apply concepts to **classes**.
+- Nicolai Josuttis has a good talk about that (presented at Meeting C++ 2024).

 ---